anakin129/Heterologous-Image-Matching/README.md

 This is the course design of *Pattern Recognition and Machine Learning* in Huazhong University of Science and Technology, School of Artificial Intelligence and Automation

 ## Introduction
-[TranST](https://github.com/chenxin-dlut/TransT) presents an attention-based feature fusion network,which effectively combines the template and search region features using attention.
-It has achieved excellent results in SOT and its architecture is very simple.Therefore,We conduct our research job based on it.

-According to the characteristics of heterogeneous image matching tasks, we propose a pseudo-Siamese network that is shared by the bottom layer and shared by the high layer.We conducted experiments with three different backbones which adopt the technology of multi-feature map fusion.Besides,We have modified the original attention module according to the characteristics of image matching.
+[TransT](https://github.com/chenxin-dlut/TransT) presents an attention-based network to achieve precise and robust detection and tracking by fusing template and search features.
+Inspired by TransT, we propose a pseudo-Siamese network that is independent at the lower level and shared at the higher level based on the characteristics of heterogeneous image-matching tasks.
+In the experiment, we discuss different backbones as well as different strategies of feature extraction for template and search images.
+Besides, we simplify the attention module in TransT according to the characteristics of image matching.

 ## Quick Start

 ### Train
-To run a model,please run
+To run a model, run
 ```
 python run_train.py
 ```

 ### Evaluation
-To get the test metrics,please run
+To get the test metrics, run
 ```
 python run_test.py
 ```

 ### Demo
-To see a demo,please run
+To see a demo, run
 ```
 python demo.py
 ```